MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 This is a basic example of the Null Object Pattern.
 There are several variations.

+When do you use this pattern?
+It's really up to you.
+At times I've found the Null Object Pattern to be a very clean approach, at other times I've found it obfuscated and bloated the solution.

 #### References

 [Pluralsight Working with Nulls](https://app.pluralsight.com/library/courses/csharp-nulls-working)